Healthy Ranch Dressing Recipe

 (PS: Can we talk about how many disgusting reduced-fat ranch dressings are out there?
 Eww.)

-I’ve given you all some salad tips in the past, and while ranch is a versatile dressing, I feel it is best suited to a “traditional” greens and vegetables salad.
-Croutons highly recommended.
-Below is what I’d recommend when you’re building your perfect salad to be dressed with ranch.
+Keep on reading for my recommendations for a perfect salad dressed with ranch.
 Of course this isn’t an exhaustive list, but it should get the wheels turning a bit.
-You’ll notice I don’t add in any fruit as I don’t think it goes well with the garlicky, herby flavor of the ranch.
+You’ll notice fruit isn’t on the list because I don’t think it goes well with the garlicky, herby flavor of the ranch.

 Base (choose one or a mixture)